Consider the Tulips

 and meditated for hours.

 Over time, they wrote long dirges of prose poetry,

 attended lectures on wine tasting,

-held dinner parties inviting flowers of other breeds
+held dinner parties, inviting flowers of different breeds,

 Some contemplated pollination with other stems,